AndreaBe99/gcp_cloud_engineer_notes/Quizzes/exam_topics.md

 You are configuring service accounts for an application that spans multiple projects.
 Virtual machines (VMs) running in the web-applications project need access to BigQuery datasets in crm-databases-proj.
 You want to follow Google-recommended practices to give access to the service account in the web-applications project.
 What should you do?

-A. Give ג€project ownerג€ for web-applications appropriate roles to crm-databases-proj.
+A. Give `project owner` for web-applications appropriate roles to crm-databases-proj.
-B. Give ג€project ownerג€ role to crm-databases-proj and the web-applications project.
+B. Give `project owner` role to crm-databases-proj and the web-applications project.
-C. Give ג€project ownerג€ role to crm-databases-proj and bigquery.dataViewer role to web-applications.
+C. Give `project owner` role to crm-databases-proj and bigquery.dataViewer role to web-applications.
 D. Give bigquery.dataViewer role to crm-databases-proj and appropriate roles to web-applications.

 **Answer: D (C)**